-A hypothetical cap-and-invest program could apply to the same entities that comply with a state fuel tax.
+A hypothetical cap-and-invest program could apply to the same entities that comply with existing state fuel taxes.

 It would be most straightforward to include motor gasoline and on-road diesel fuels under such a program, since all states require reporting on such fuels.
 Including off-road diesel, aviation gas, or jet fuel under the program would require states that do not already require reporting of these fuels to establish new requirements.